The Camino With a Group – What The Pilgrims Say

 Walking the Camino with a group

-“From the pick up at Santiago airport to Ferrol each stage was managed by Camino Ways, luggage transfers, hotels, food etc. All we had to do was walk and enjoy the wonderful experience of the Camino, its people, customs and fabulous scenery.
+“From the pick up at Santiago airport to Ferrol, each stage was managed by Camino Ways, including luggage transfers, hotels, food, etc. All we had to do was walk and enjoy the wonderful experience of the Camino, its people, customs and fabulous scenery.
 It was a test of resilience at times but well worth it.
 We hardly saw anyone on the way, probably no more than 12 walkers over the six days of walking.
-The maps etc were very useful and I bought the book by John Brierley to support our navigation along the well-marked route.
-Only once did we stray off the path and that was because we were so captivated by a church and walked in the wrong direction, a local soon put us right, thankfully only a few hundred metres off the Camino. ” – Robert, UK
+The maps, etc, were very useful, and I bought the book by John Brierley to support our navigation along the well-marked route.
+Only once did we stray off the path, and that was because we were so captivated by a church and walked in the wrong direction; a local soon put us right, thankfully only a few hundred metres off the Camino. ” – Robert, UK.

 The Camino with a group

-“The (guided) Camino Walk – Sarria to Santiago de Compostela – with Camino Ways was as good as I had hoped and great value for the money.
-The detail provided by the company, route, accommodation and luggage transfers, made for a stress-free and enjoyable walk.
+“The (guided) Camino Walk – Sarria to Santiago de Compostela – with Camino Ways was as good as I had hoped and was of great value for the money.
+The details provided by the company, including route, accommodation, and luggage transfers, made for a stress-free and enjoyable walk.
 The group of 11 was a good number – it is the luck of the draw to be with a good group – we were lucky!
 Our Guide, Jesus, was outstanding – he was knowledgeable, polite, very helpful and just good to walk with.
 We were very fortunate with the weather and the Guide!
-I believe the Mount of Joy should be a scheduled part of the walk – not a detour – it is a very special place and the view is breathtaking.” – Rachael
+I believe the Mount of Joy should be a scheduled part of the walk – not a detour – it is a very special place, and the view is breathtaking.” – Rachael, Ireland.

 My husband and I recently walked from Sarria to Santiago de Compostela with a Camino Ways group.
 It was one of the most enjoyable experiences.
 We had a wonderful group of 12 people from all over the world.
-Our guide Manuel was very helpful and witty.
+Our guide, Manuel, was very helpful and witty.
 The weather was not too hot.
 This trip is a must for walking enthusiasts.
-We’ve already decided to book the Portuguese Coastal route next year. – Margaret
+We’ve already decided to book the Portuguese Coastal route next year. – Margaret, UK.

 Leave a Comment